charlottecrevier/how-to/docs/pystac-into-xarray.md

-# Third Party Libraries to Load pystac-client Items Into Xarray Object
+# Third Party Libraries

 !!!
 Warning
-    The following libraries are not part of the STAC utils [ecosystem].
+    The following libraries are not part of the [STAC utils] ecosystem.

+Examples of loading [pystac-client] items object into Xarray object.
 To load a single COG (using the link to the s3 object) into an xarray, see [Access COG data using rioxarray]

 !!!
 Warning
     GDAL's GetGeoTransform and rasterio use different formats for transform metadata.
 When using GDAL based method you need to re-order the transform.